Right after college, I spent 4+ months living and traveling all over Europe — here’s what it cost me.

 Another helpful tip is charting what you want to do and see if the city you’re visiting has a city card.
 Many city cards give you free or discounted access to museums, palaces, castles, and even transportation.
 In Salzburg, it was totally worth it (and saved us something like 25+ euros).
 But in other cities, the discount wasn’t worth it, or we weren’t interested in the activities covered in the card.

 After a few international trips, I’ve realized the things I like the most from my trips aren't trinkets or souvenirs you buy, but things like local chocolate, photos, or postcards.
 I saved quite a bit on my trip by being very particular about the souvenirs I brought home — out of all the countries we visited on vacation, I left Finland with some beautiful pottery because I have stacks of painted bowls from all over the world, and that was the most important souvenir for me that trip.

 And that’s it, apart from a bag of chocolate, a set of nesting dolls of course, a couple of clothing items that’ll always remind me of Europe, and so many pictures that are now hung up all over my walls.

 Perks Of Living Somewhere

-Another benefit is living somewhere long enough to see what's really worth seeing: before I came to Russia, I had a list of things to see and do, but that list changed when I talked to my host family (who added more local experiences I'm glad I listened to).
+Another benefit is living somewhere long enough to see what's really worth seeing: before I came over, I had a list of things to see and do, but that list changed when I talked to my host family (who added more local experiences I'm glad I listened to).
 At the end of my semester, I was glad I skipped out on a few activities that I wasn't as interested in (like the zoo) to instead put money towards other events that were more important to me (like attending the ballet).